Asterisk name and location lookup AGI

 31 byte UTF-8 NULL terminated string (32 including terminating NULL).

-Note: When compiled with 'make wide' this 71 bytes (72 including terminating NULL).
+Note: When compiled with 'make wide' this is 71 bytes (72 including terminating NULL).

 Records are fixed length with zero padding.